MicrosoftDocs/xamarin-docs/docs/mac/deploy-test/debugging-native-crash.md

 This is an issue that was much more difficult to track down.
 When you see `at <unknown> <0xffffffff>` or `MonoMac.ObjCRuntime.Runtime.GetNSObject (IntPtr ptr)`  at the top of the managed stack trace, it suggests we are trying to execute some managed code with an object that has been garbage collected.
 The native stack trace shows `trackMouse:inRect:ofView:untilMouseUp` into `NSCell _sendActionFrom` so we are somewhere handling a click event, trying to call back into C# and dying.

 In general, errors like this are difficult to track down.
 I added `GC.Collect(2)` to a button handler to help track down this issue (forcing a garbage collection) to make the issue reproducible.
-After bisecting the example for a while, removing sections of code until the issue disappeared, it turned out to be [this bug](https://bugzilla.xamarin.com/show_bug.cgi?id=23378):
+After bisecting the example for a while, removing sections of code until the issue disappeared, it turned out to be [see Bugzilla bug id=23378](https://bugzilla.xamarin.com/).

 ```csharp
 mainWindowController.Window.StandardWindowButton (NSWindowButton.CloseButton).Activated += HandleActivated;